-You just have to fill in an application form, you submit it, and then iVisa takes care of the rest.
+You just have to fill in an application form, then submit it, and after that, iVisa takes care of the rest.
 The company provides the fastest expedited visa processing on the market, and it beats going down to the nearest Ugandan embassy.

 Uganda’s visa policy allows everyone to apply for a Uganda e-visa.
 Meeting the requirements should not be an issue.
 You need to provide some information and documents, and iVisa will take it from there.
 Here is what you need:

 Applicant Photo Passport Personal Details Scan Last Page of Passport (if applicable) Yellow Fever Vaccination Invitation Letter (if applicable) Immigration status of the host (Purpose of travel: Family Visit) (if applicable) Return Ticket (if applicable) Supporting document for the purpose of visit (Medical) (if applicable) Cover letter detailing the purpose of visit (if applicable)